Hovering Flight in Flapping Insects and Hummingbirds: A Natural Real-Time and Stable Extremum Seeking Feedback System: Natural Hovering flight as an extremum seeking system

+In equilibrium hovering, the velocity $w$ has to be 0 as this translates into constant height/altitude $z$ (see the first differential equation in \eqref{eq:Full_model_ESC}).
+Therefore, in our simulations we start with an initial disturbance in $w$, that is $w_0 = 0.2$.
+This disturbance challenges the natural hovering ES system as it needs to overcome temporary deviations from equilibrium and re-establish hovering equilibrium (i.e., $w=0$), demonstrating stability in real-time.
+The simulations were performed using two objective functions: \( J = z^2 \), where its minimum represents the hovering condition (constant $z$) and \( J = \dot{w}^2 \), where its minimum represents the hovering condition (lift to weight ratio around one).
 By employing both objective functions in our simulations, the system demonstrated an impressive ability to re-stabilize itself, with the vertical velocity state \( w \) oscillating around zero and the altitude remaining constant over time.
 This behavior reflects stable return to equilibrium hovering after disturbance.
 The state variables response of the natural hovering ES system \eqref{eq:Full_model_ESC} are provided in Figure \ref{fig:Hawkmooth_states} for the hawkmoth, and Figures \ref{fig:Cranefly_states}, \ref{fig:Bumblebee_states}, \ref{fig:Dragonfly_states}, \ref{fig:Hoverfly_states} and \ref{fig:Hummingbird_states} in the Appendix for the other insects and the hummingbird.
-The left column of each figure corresponds to results under the objective function \( J = z^2 \), while the right column of each figure corresponds to results under the objective function \( J = \left(\frac{L}{mg} - 1\right)^2 \).
+The left column of each figure corresponds to results under the objective function \( J = z^2 \), while the right column of each figure corresponds to results under the objective function \( J = \dot{w}^2 \).
 The stable hovering conditions of our simulation results (constant $z$ and lift to weight ratio of one) are further clarified in Figure \ref{fig:Hawkmooth_J} for hawkmoth and Figures \ref{fig:Cranefly_J}, \ref{fig:Bumblebee_J}, \ref{fig:Dragonfly_J}, \ref{fig:Hoverfly_J} and \ref{fig:Hummingbird_J} in the Appendix for the other insects and the hummingbird.

-In our simulations results, we modeled the lift generated by wing flapping during hovering as \( L = m K_L \dot{\phi}^2 \), where \( m \) represents the total mass of each insect, \({\phi} \) is the flapping angle of the wing, and \( K_L \) is the wing lift coefficient specific to each insect.
-Furthermore, \( \Omega = 2\pi f \) was used for all simulations, and the values for each insect's flapping frequency are provided in Table \ref{tab:morphological_parameters}.
-Other parameters necessary to implement our natural hovering ES is given Table \ref{Tab: ESC_model_parameters}.